cn23070/cn23070.github.io/_posts/2025-05-01-M8-EPortfolio Activity One.md

 ---
 layout: post
-title: Module 8 ePortfolio Activity One Ethics in Computing in the age of Generative AI
+title: Module 8 ePortfolio Activity One: Ethics in Computing in the age of Generative AI
 subtitle: How cyber security impacts on network systems and designs, focused especially on network vulnerability assessments.
 categories: Module_8
 tags: [Module 8]